alpscode/website/content/blog/linux-on-windows.md

 {{< /highlight >}}

 to your `.bashrc` file enables `$USERNAME` variable on Linux terminal.
-Accesing the Windows username may come handy when writing scripts.
+Accessing the Windows username may come handy when writing scripts.

 ### Changing the username